EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

-Yikes Inc. Easy MailChimp Free (*Beta - v1*)
+Yikes Inc. Easy MailChimp Free (*Beta - v1.1*)
 =====================

-<strong>Note: Not yet ready for a production environment.</strong>

-<strong>Current settings migration works, but no forms will be transferred.
-You'll need to re-create your forms.</strong>
+<strong>Current settings migration works, but no forms will be migrated over.
+You'll need to re-create your opt-in forms.</strong>

 This is a complete re-write of the original [Yikes Inc Easy MailChimp Extender](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/) plugin.